 The most common shot for arthritis knee pain is a steroid shot.
 It's also called a cortisone or corticosteroid shot.
 Arthritis pain is caused by inflamed tissue, and the steroid shot can help to reduce the inflammation.

 Another kind of shot for osteoarthritis is a hyaluronic acid injection.
-But most experts don't recommend getting this shot.
+This shot may give some people short-term pain relief, but most experts don't recommend getting this shot.
 Many studies show that it doesn't help.

 What are the side effects of shots for arthritis knee pain?